AccelByte/session-dsm-grpc-plugin-go/README.md

 ### Test in Local Development Environment

-The custom functions in this sample app can be tested locally using [postman](https://www.postman.com/).
+The custom functions in this app can be tested locally using [postman](https://www.postman.com/).

-1. Run this `gRPC server` sample app by using the command below.
+1. Run this app by using the command below.

    ```shell
    docker-compose -f docker-compose-gamelift.yaml up --build // this is for gamelift server